Weighted Sum Rate Optimization for Movable Antenna Enabled Near-Field ISAC: Introduction

 \section{Introduction}

 \bstctlcite{BSTcontrol}Future wireless communication systems will have to support many new functionalities, among which high-precision sensing is one of the most important as it enables various environment-aware applications such as augmented reality and digital twins.
 A promising technology for implementing this functionality is that of \ac{ISAC} \cite{liu2022integrated}; this refers to a design paradigm in which sensing and communication systems are integrated to efficiently utilize the shared spectrum and hardware resources, while offering mutual benefits \cite{perovic2025sensing}.
-As such, \ac{ISAC} is capable of providing flexible trade-offs between the two functionalities across various use cases.
+As such, \ac{ISAC} is capable of providing flexible trade-offs between the two functionalities across various use~cases.
+Also, due to the possibility of integrating new wireless technologies, such as \acp{UAV} \cite{saikia2024hybrid}, and \ac{NOMA} \cite{mondal2025outage}, ISAC has attracted significant attention from both the academic community and industry.

 Simultaneously \acp{MA} have emerged as a promising technology to further improve the effectiveness of ISAC.
 Dynamic positioning of such antennas enables precise beamforming design, avoiding undesirable side lobes and reducing interference, which enhances data rate/reliability and sensing accuracy.
 Motivated by this, a significant number of papers have studied the use of \acp{MA} in ISAC systems.
 In \cite{ma2024movable}, the authors studied the \ac{CRLB} for \ac{AoA} estimation as a function of the MA positions in 1D and 2D antenna arrays, and proposed algorithms for its optimization.
 The maximization of the sum of the communication rate and the sensing \ac{MI} in a bistatic ISAC system where the transmitter is equipped with a MA array was considered in \cite{lyu2025movable}.
 In \cite{yang2025robust}, the authors proposed the design and optimization of a \ac{RIS}-aided ISAC broadcast system with MAs at the \ac{BS} under imperfect \ac{CSI} for both sensing and communication channels.
 The practical gains achievable by using MAs with a discrete set of possible antenna positions in an ISAC system with a dynamic radar cross-section were analyzed in \cite{khalili2024advanced}.